dheerajshenoy/IMGV/README.md

     - Fix remaining files read through the command line
     - Fix drag and drop of multiple files
     - Fix reading image from STDIN.
-    - STDIN images now create temporary files which are destroyed when the program exits
+    - STDIN images now create temporary files which are destroyed when the program exits.
-    - Make small functions inline for increased performance
+    - Make small functions inline for increased performance.
-    - Change Image properties layout to QFormLayout for less code
+    - Change Image properties layout to QFormLayout for less code.
+    - Open session using just the name (with or without the .imgv extension) or full path.
+    - Fix minimap weird placement at startup.
+    - Minimap toggle bug fix.

 - 15 Aug 2024
     - Make minimap render over the graphicsview instead of being a widget on the panel.